|

 Additional ingredients:

-How to Make Easy Chicken Biryani
+How to Make Durban Chicken Biryani

 Step 1: Parboil Your Rice

 Start by rinsing the basmati rice until the water runs clear.
 This removes excess starch and prevents the rice from becoming sticky.
-Once rinsed, boil it with salt, turmeric, and a cinnamon stick.
+Once rinsed, boil it with coarse salt, turmeric, and a cinnamon stick.
 Cook until the grains are about 80% done.
 They should still have a slight bite because they’ll finish cooking during the steam process later.

 Step 2: Marinate Everything Together